ga-curriculum/dom-events/fundamentals/README.md

 ## Listening to events

-We use the [`addEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) method to add events to DOM elements.
+In JavaScript we use the [`addEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) method to attach *event listeners* to HTML elements in the DOM.

+> 📚 An ***event listener*** is a function or piece of code in JavaScript that "listens" for specific events to occur on an HTML element, such as a click, mouseover, or keypress event.
+When the specified event happens, the event listener executes its associated code, allowing you to respond to user interactions and perform actions on your web page.

  Here is the common syntax for doing this:

 ![Event listener anatomy](./assets/addEventListener.png)

 1. The element we want to add an event to.
 2. The `addEventListener()` method.
 It accepts two arguments:

    2a.
 The `type`.
 This should be a string and indicates the event that the event listener will respond to.

    2b.
 The `callbackFunction`.
-The `callbackFunction` is a callback function that will be executed when the event `type` we've specified happens on the `element` we've specified.
+The `callbackFunction` is a function that will be executed when the event `type` we've specified happens on the `element` that is *listening* for it.

-As a reminder, a callback function is a function passed into another function as an argument.
+> As a reminder, a callback function is a function passed into another function as an argument.
 You might recall using callback functions with the `forEach()` method.
 The callback function provided to the `forEach()` method is executed once for every item inside an array.

-The `callbackFunction` above functions in a very similar way, but the code inside of it will be executed in response to an event on the corresponding element.
+The `callbackFunction` above operates in a very similar way, but the code inside of it will be executed in response to an event triggered buy a user interaction.

 > ♻️ Repeatable Pattern: When working directly with the DOM, we always use the `addEventListener()` method to attach event listeners to elements.